Youth Opera Program

 Youth Opera members have the opportunity to participate in Sarasota Opera’s mainstage professional productions in 3 ways:

--As members of the children’s chorus in operas such as Tosca, La bohème, and Turandot.
-In the winter of 2024, singers have the exciting opportunity to audition to be members of the Children's Chorus in Bizet's Carmen.
-For more information click here.
+-As members of the children’s chorus in operas such as Tosca, La bohème, Turandot, and most recently in Bizet's Carmen.

 -In special solo roles written for young voices.
 In recent seasons Youth Opera members have performed roles alongside the professional singers in The Magic Flute, Tosca, and The Marriage of Figaro.